Meet the Team

 “I did not study music beyond my own limited Primary and Key Stage 3 education.
 My Dad taught me some guitar basics when I was a teenager.
 However, I always had singing.
 I sang every day when I was a Nursery teacher, and I sing every day now: in the car, on the dog walk and doing the housework!
 I sing for me, because it makes me feel good.”

-Sarah K. Whitfield - Research Lead
+Sarah K. Whitfield - Research Manager

 As Research Lead, Sarah supports Music Mark and its Members by maintaining strong links between academic partners and Members.
 She develops resources and training, commissions research and coordinaties the monitoring of the charity’s impact on the sector.